-The Western Australian Mental Health Awards 2020 will celebrate individuals and organisations that made an outstanding contribution to mental health in the calendar year of 2019.
+The Western Australian Mental Health Awards 2022 will celebrate individuals and organisations that made an outstanding contribution to mental health in the calendar year of 2021 (January-December 2021)

 - Recognise and reward the achievements of those who demonstrate excellence, innovation and initiative in supporting carers and consumers of mental health or their local community (including workplaces)

-- Showcases the achievements of the mental health sector in WA
+- Showcase the achievements of the mental health sector in WA

 - Inspire others to strive for excellence

 - Promote positive messaging around mental health, breaking down stigma and starting conversations for healing and recovery

 To buy your ticket(s) to the 2022 Mental Health Awards click here